-The AK130 Residential Sealcoating Machine is a tried and tested sprayer that includes everything you need in one place to effectively and efficiently mix and spray coal tar asphalt sealcoat on any asphalt surface.
+The newly redesigned AK130 Residential Sealcoating Machine includes everything you need in one place to effectively and efficiently mix and spray coal tar asphalt sealcoat on any asphalt surface.
+This improved version features our proprietary quick-connect fittings: there is no machine on the market as easy to assemble and disassemble, service or maintain!

-Extremely easy to operate and includes a bulletproof steel sealcoat tank with a Briggs Engine, Cast Iron Sealcoat Pump, 75 feet of hose high quality sealer hose, spray gun and all fittings that you need to have a turnkey sealcoating machine.
+It's extremely easy to operate and includes a bulletproof steel sealcoat tank with either an aluminum or a cast iron sealcoat pump, 50 feet of hose high quality 3/4" sealer hose, spray gun and all fittings that you need to have a turnkey sealcoating machine.

 It mounts easily in the back of a van, pickup truck or trailer.
 We recommend a floor space area of approximately 6 feet by 4 feet to install it properly.
 So, it’s really up to you as to how you transport it.
 Always remember that if you’re mounting it in an enclosed area, you always want to make sure that the doors or open and ventilating properly.